gluon-framework/gluon/README.md

 # Gluon
 Minimal library and integrated ecosystem for making "desktop apps" from websites easily using Chromium and NodeJS.
-Uses system installed Chromium and NodeJS, with optional bundling if you want that too (soon). ***VERY*** early and probably never finished/production ready. *Not* an Electron alternative, mostly.
+Uses system installed Chromium and NodeJS, with optional bundling if you want that too (soon). ***VERY*** early and probably never finished/production ready.
+Doesn't use WebView2.

 <br>